 Stemettes’ Spring Hack was held at Bloomberg last week and it was a HUGE success.
-Over the course of two days, countless apps were built, quizzes made, and cats were shaken*.
+Over two days, countless apps were built, quizzes were made, and cats were shaken*.

 The atrium of the Bloomberg offices was filled with the chatter of teachers, parents and volunteers at the start of last week as the Stemettes Spring Hack took place.
 Going on the ‘Spring’ theme, Head Stemette started each day with an introduction, explaining the plan for each day and getting everyone to know each other with some networking games.

 So large was the army of hackers that they were split into three – some used AppShed, some AppInventor and the final group got coding using Ratchet.
 The little Stemettes picked up the tools quickly, helped along by willing volunteer teachers, and got to creating apps ranging from information sources to fun celebrity trivia.

 As the day wore on Bloomberg was on hand with delicious lunch and refreshments, all served in the centre of the workspace itself.
 After everyone was fed, a few of the Bloomberg took the attendees on a tour of the Bloomberg offices – from the giant fish tanks to the huge canteen.
 In the final two hours of each, everyone picked up the pace to complete their projects to the highest quality possible… and we were not disappointed!